Miitopia: Plot

-The team fights and defeats the Dark Lord, and afterwards, it is revealed that it was a common Mii who a wisp known as the Dark Curse possessed.
+The hero and their teammates, now reunited, confront and fight the Dark Lord.
+In its defeat, it is revealed that they were a common Mii who a wisp known as the Dark Curse possessed.
 The Dark Curse attempts to possess the hero, but the Great Sage intervenes and is possessed instead, becoming the Darker Lord.
-The team tracks down the Darker Lord through the lands of Powdered Peaks, Peculia, and Nimbus before reaching the Darker Lord's Domain in The Sky Scraper, fighting previous bosses along the way.
-After reaching the top of The Sky Scraper, the heroes go to the Otherworld for the final showdown with the Darker Lord; although it evolves into the Darkest Lord, it is ultimately defeated.
-Afterwards, the Great Sage is freed and traps the Dark Curse, then explains its history to the hero.
-It was once an ordinary Mii who was rejected because they had a boring face; they decided to get rid of their face, and over time became a soul of hatred, malice and evil, which became the Dark Curse.
+The team tracks follows the Darker Lord to the top of its domain in The Sky Scraper.
+The party venture into the Otherworld for a final showdown with the Darker Lord; although it evolves into the Darkest Lord, it is ultimately defeated.
+The Great Sage is freed and traps the Dark Curse, then explains its history to the hero.
+It was once an ordinary Mii who was rejected by their peers because they had a bland face.
+Ridding themselves of their face, they gradually became a soul of hatred and malice, amalgamating into the Dark Curse.
 The hero is given the choice to either destroy the Dark Curse or provide them with a new face and body.
 If the hero provides the Dark Curse with a new life, the Great Sage takes them on their travels to have them atone for their mistakes.
-If the hero decides to destroy the Dark Curse, they use their divine power to destroy it.
-Regardless of the outcome, they are praised for saving Miitopia.
+If the hero banishes the Dark Curse, they use their divine power to destroy it.
+Regardless of the outcome, they are celebrated for saving Miitopia.